ahmohbati/SecOn/netsniff-ng.md

 > netsniff-ng is a free Linux networking toolkit, a Swiss army knife for your daily Linux network plumbing if you will.
 Its gain of performance is reached by zero-copy mechanisms, so that on packet reception and transmission the kernel does not need to copy packets from kernel space to user space and vice versa.

 ### What does Security Onion use netsniff-ng for?
-Security Onion uses netsniff-ng to collect full packet capture.
+Security Onion uses netsniff-ng to collect full packet capture in the form of pcap files.

-### Where does netsniff-ng write to?
+### Where does netsniff-ng write these pcap files to?
 netsniff-ng writes full packet capture in the form of pcap files to:
 /nsm/sensor_data/HOSTNAME-INTERFACE/dailylogs/YYYY-MM-DD/
 where:
 - HOSTNAME is your actual hostname
 - INTERFACE is your actual sniffing interface
 - YYYY-MM-DD is the year, month, and date the pcap was recorded

+### How can I access these pcaps?
+Besides accessing the pcaps in the directory shown above, you can also pivot to full packet capture from [Sguil](Sguil) and [CapMe](CapMe).

 ### Where can I find the netsniff-ng log file for troubleshooting?
 /var/log/nsm/HOSTNAME-INTERFACE/netsniff-ng.log